 Departing from the picturesque coastal village of Doolin, visitors who cross the Atlantic Ocean get to enjoy incredible views of Galway Bay and the beautiful Clare coastline.
 Moreover, the open skies and surrounding landscape are a haven for birdlife, wildlife, flora, and fauna that include Puffins, Guillemots, dolphins, basking sharks, and a vast limestone plateau in this UNESCO Geopark on the Wild Atlantic Way.
 All the while, the Garrihy team is on hand; ready to provide tips, insights, and a true Irish family welcome.
 Visit Doolin2Aran Ferries and use code claytonlimerick to get 10% off any booking.

 Please Note: While the Information in this post is considered to be true and correct at the date of publication, changes in circumstances after the time of publication may impact the accuracy of the Information.

 Four Star Family Hotel in Limerick City

-Thinking about a family breaks in Limerick??
-The Clayton Hotel Limerick has a range of special offers for families with deals on rooms, dinner and local attractions in County Limerick.
+Thinking about a family break in Limerick??
+The Clayton Hotel Limerick has a range of special offers for families with deals on rooms, dinner, and local attractions in County Limerick.